 9. Notice & Tell Your Mate Of The Times He Or She Made Your Life Better Today

-This is an excellent way to improve your love relationship.
-I call these interactions "touch-points of affection," because each time you do one, or receive one, you feel the affection in a way that is like receiving positive physical touch.
-It is a direct experience of feeling your mates love and care for you.
+Expressing appreciation is an excellent way to improve your love relationship.
+I call these interactions "touch-points of affection" because each time you do or receive one, you feel the affection in a way that is like receiving positive physical touch as a mate's love and care for you.
 And in both receiving or doing a touch-point of affection, warm feelings of gladness and happiness arise.

 Although couples counseling isn't covered by insurance, our rates are affordable.
 We also have a sliding fee scale with reasonable minimums.
 We do not ask financial questions to qualify for our sliding fee scale.
 You simply choose the amount that is comfortable for you and your budget.I can answer your specific questions by calling or texting me at (320)223-9481 or email me at [email protected], and we can discuss whether or not it makes sense for us to work together.